 Your privacy is very important to us.
-This notice (this “Privacy Notice”) is provided by Perella Weinberg Partners UK LLP (“PWP UK”, “we” or “us”), and sets out our policies for the collection, use, storage, sharing, disclosure (collectively, “processing”) and protection of personal data relating to current, prospective and former clients and their personnel.
-This Privacy Notice is being provided in accordance with the requirements of data privacy laws, including the EU General Data Protection Regulation 2016/679 (“GDPR”) (collectively, “Data Protection Law”).
+This notice (this “Privacy Notice”) is provided by Perella Weinberg UK Limited, Perella Weinberg Partners France SAS and Perella Weinberg GmbH ( “we” or “us”), and sets out our policies for the collection, use, storage, sharing, disclosure (collectively, “processing”) and protection of personal data relating to current, prospective and former clients and their personnel.
+This Privacy Notice is being provided in accordance with the requirements of data privacy laws, including the EU General Data Protection Regulation 2016/679 (“GDPR”) and the UK Data Protection Act 2018 (collectively, “Data Protection Law”).

 / The types of personal data we may collect and use